NuffyC/T-GodmodeModerator/README.md

 Permissions:

+- ac.gmwl
-- ac.gmwl , Any group with this permisson will not get kicked if they have /godmode or other means of inf invulrability.
+(Any group with this permisson will not get kicked if they have /godmode or other means of inf invulrability)

 Issues: